Registration Hosted By Adform

 Matt Asay, VP Mobile, Adobe

-Omar Tawakol, SVP, GM Oracle Data Cloud, Oracle
+Omar Tawakol, GVP and GM, Oracle Data Cloud, Oracle

 New research from Forrester Research Tina Moffett looks at the growing need to address marketing’s impact across the myriad of consumer touchpoints available today.